Detroit Minds Dying

 Director + Creative Producer + D.P. + Editor + Impact Strategist

-Full-length interviews and research have been made public for activists, researchers and journalists on detroitmindsdying.org.
-During production, I filed suit against the Detroit Water and Sewerage Department for withholding public information related to the water shutoffs.
+The project can be accessed at detroitmindsdying.com.
+During the course of the project, I filed suit against the Detroit Water and Sewerage Department for withholding public information related to the water shutoffs.
 The lawsuit resulted in the release of previously-withheld public documents detailing the amount and locations of water shutoffs throughout the city.

 The research for the film created the foundation for the We the People of Detroit Community Research Collective’s Mapping the Water Crisis publication, which was used by Henry Ford Health Center to map the public health effects of water shutoffs.
 Excerpts from the film have also been submitted as legal evidence in court cases and screened for United Nations Special Rapporteurs.

 Michigan State University Detroit Center with Detroit Jews for Justice, August 2016